 The Sony Cyber-shot RX100 series introduced a new compact digital camera, with a larger than normal 1inch 20MP sensor, and a bright zoom lens.
 In true Sony style, the technology packed into each camera has been impressive, and with no noticeable size increase, Sony were able to put a pop-up electronic viewfinder in the RX100 III model.

-In terms of value for money this is a real bargain.
-Expect to pay another £100 for each newer version, so the Mark IV is around £350+, V around £435+, all with the same 24-70mm equivalent lens.
+One can expect to pay another £100 for each newer version as a rule of thumb, all with the same 24-70mm equivalent lens.
 However, if you like easy to access external controls, then some may find the small buttons and controls on the RX100 series cameras quite small.

 Read our Sony Cybers-shot RX100 III review